-- Monerans are present in both living and non-living environment.
+- Monerans are present in both aerobic and anaerobic environment.

 - Some have rigid cell walls, while some do not.

-- Membrane bound nucleus is absent in monerans.
+- The membrane-bound nucleus is absent in monerans.

-- Habitat – Monerans are found everywhere in hot or thermal springs, in the deep ocean floor, under ice, in deserts and on or inside the body of plants and animals.
+- Habitat – Monerans are found everywhere in hot or thermal springs, in the deep ocean floor, under ice, in deserts and also inside the body of plants and animals.

-- They are autotrophic, i.e., they can synthesize food on their own while some others have a heterotrophic, saprophytic, parasitic, symbiotic, commensalistic and mutualistic modes of nutrition.
+- They can be autotrophic, i.e., they can synthesize food on their own while some others have a heterotrophic, saprophytic, parasitic, symbiotic, commensalistic and mutualistic modes of nutrition.

 - Locomotion is with the help of flagella.